T0nd0Tara/qux/README.md

 *type // a pointer to an instance of type const *type  // a pointer to a type (the value can be changed but the pointer can't)
-* const type // a pointer to a type (the pointer can be changed but the value can't) const * const type // a pointer to a type (the pointer can be changed nor the value)
+* const type // a pointer to a type (the pointer can be changed but the value can't) const * const type // a pointer to a type (the pointer can't be changed nor the value)

 // you can also define your own types my_type :: int;